-It will use this family of funds, the Start Financing Facility, to support its membership in accessing fast funds to respond to small and medium-sized crises and in putting in place pre-arranged funds and financing that can facilitate more timely, proactive or risk-informed crisis action.
+The network will use Start Network's financing facility, which includes Start Funds and Start Ready, to support its membership in accessing fast funds to respond to small and medium-sized crises and in putting in place pre-arranged funds and financing that can facilitate more timely, proactive or risk-informed crisis action.
 It will do so while ensuring these funds are increasingly accessible to the local and national actors joining the network.

 There is increasing evidence that shifting the focus from response to protecting people ahead of shocks, and relying on pre-agreed plans and finance, is a faster, more dignified and more cost-effective approach to disasters and crises.
 There is a need for coherence, connectivity and scale to support the efforts of frontline humanitarian responders to be better financially prepared in advance of crises.

 Start Network will address this by supporting inclusive locally-led structures, to own, develop and implement financing strategies and systems in their contexts.
 We will do this by working with them on the operational, technical and partnership aspects to build their own Start Funds or disaster risk financing initiatives.